Jordan Binnington: St. Louis Blues

-On March 11, 2021, the Blues had re-signed Binnington to a six-year, $36 million contract extension.
+On March 11, 2021, the Blues re-signed Binnington to a six-year, $36 million contract extension.
 With the division alignments and format returning to normal for the 2021–22 season, Binnington's struggles in net continued, and by the second half of the season he had been supplanted as the Blues' starting goaltender by Ville Husso.
-With Husso a free agent at the end of the season and Binnington's lengthy and expensive contract on the books, this generated speculation about the future of team goaltending.
+With Husso an unrestricted free agent at the end of the season and Binnington's lengthy and expensive contract on the books, this generated speculation about the future of team goaltending.
 The Blues qualified for the 2022 Stanley Cup playoffs, entering the first round as underdogs against the Minnesota Wild, with Husso starting in net.
 However, with the Blues down 2–1 in the series, Binnington reclaimed the net starting with Game 4 and lead the team on a three-game winning streak to clinch the series.
-These were Binnington's first postseason wins since the 2019 Stanley Cup Finals, and he finished the series with a .943 save percentage.
+These were Binnington's first postseason wins since the 2019 Stanley Cup Final, and he finished the series with a 0.943 save percentage.
 In the second round, the Blues entered another matchup against the Avalanche.
 Binnington's strong performances continued through the first two games, with the series tied 1–1 heading back to St. Louis.
 Midway through the first period of Game 3, Binnington was injured when Avalanche forward Nazem Kadri and Blues defenceman Calle Rosén crashed into him, and was forced to leave the game.
 With Husso returning to the net, the Blues lost.
 Blues coach Craig Berube, when asked about the incident, said only "look at Kadri's reputation.
 That's all I've got to say."
 Kadri denied that he had intended to injure Binnington by making the play.
 Binnington was alleged by Kadri to have hurled a water bottle at him during an on camera interview after the game.
 At the time of his departure, Binnington had stopped 167 of 176 shots faced over six games and a .949 save percentage.
 The Blues later confirmed that Binnington would miss the remainder of the playoffs.

-On December 12, 2022, Binnington won his 100th game in a 1–0 shutout against the Nashville Predators, making him the sixth goaltender in franchise history to earn 100 victories with the club.

-On March 15, 2023, Binnington punched Minnesota Wild player Ryan Hartman following a goal.
-Binnington was ejected from the game, and the NHL suspended him for two games following the incident.